 Quick checklist for legal web scraping:

 Whilst website scraping itself isn't necessarily illegal, there are regulations governing data that do impact what firms should use the technique for.
 The regulation is designed to ensure any activity is done on an ethical and responsible basis, rather than completely outlawing it.
 Web scraping is legal or not?
 Let's look at the issue for clarification.Regulation

 The General Data Protection Regulation (GDPR) in the EU was launched in 2018 to give the public control over their own data.
 The concept is that it puts limits on what businesses can do with personally identifiable data likes names, addresses, phone numbers or emails.
 The regulation does not state that scraping data is illegal but instead, imposes limits on what firms can do when it comes to extracting it.
-For example, firms need to have explicit consent from consumers to be able to scrape their data.
+For example, firms need to have explicit consent from consumers to be able to scrape data from website

 A lot of the use cases we've defined like price tracking

 do not require extraction of personally identifiable data.
 However, if a firm was scraping names and emails from a site to generate leads without consent of the customer, this would not be allowed under GDPR.
 Other regulations such as CCPA in California are now following suit where it comes to personally identifiable data.
 So, internet scraping